deya-eldeen/blog/_posts/post/2021-11-10-swift-style-guides.md

 layout: post
 title: "Mastering Swift Style Guides: Elevate Your Code to the Next Level"
 date: "2021-11-10"
-categories:
-  - Development
-  - iOS
-  - Programming
-  - Swift
-tags:
-  - Development
-  - iOS
-  - Programming
-  - Swift
 permalink: /swift-style-guides
 excerpt_separator: <!--more-->
 thumbnail: "images/covers/styleguides.jpg"
+categories:
+  - "Development"
+  - "iOS"
+  - "Programming"
+  - "Swift"
+tags:
+  - "Development"
+  - "iOS"
+  - "Programming"
+  - "Swift"
 ---

 Have you ever dived into an open-source project and marveled at the elegance and consistency of the codebase? 🧐 It's no coincidence.